Ravi1491/Book-Store/README.md

 - **ORM:** Sequelize
 - **Authentication:** JWT

+## Logic for Computing sellCount

+The sellCount attribute is computed dynamically based on the purchase history of each book.
+Whenever a book is purchased, the sellCount for that book is incremented accordingly.
+This ensures that the sellCount attribute is always up-to-date and reflects the actual number of sales for each book.

+## Mechanism for Sending Email Notifications

+Email notifications are sent to authors using a cron job to handle them asynchronously.
+At the end of very month, send an email to the corresponding author with the revenue details for the current month, current year, and total revenue.
+This ensures that the email notifications are sent in a timely manner without affecting the performance of the application.

 ## Database Design and Implementation Choices

 - **Users Table**: Contains information about users including their roles.